 United States Department of Agriculture (USDA)

-The United States Department of Agriculture (USDA) is a vital federal entity that oversees and implements government policies related to agriculture, food, forestry, and rural development.
-Headquartered in Washington, D.C., the USDA plays a pivotal role in managing and formulating agricultural directives that impact both the national and international agricultural sectors.
+The United States Department of Agriculture (USDA) is a vital federal entity responsible for overseeing and implementing government policies relating to agriculture, food, forestry, and rural development.
+Headquartered in Washington, D.C., the USDA plays a significant role in formulating agricultural directives impacting both national and international agricultural sectors.

 Location and Facilities

-The USDA's headquarters, based in Washington, D.C., serves as the main operational hub for its extensive nationwide and global activities.
-Through its Foreign Agricultural Service (FAS), the department extends its influence internationally, promoting U.S. agricultural interests and actively participating in global markets.
-This international presence is crucial in shaping agricultural policies worldwide.
+The USDA's primary headquarters is located in Washington, D.C., serving as the central hub for its extensive operations across the nation and internationally.
+Through its Foreign Agricultural Service (FAS), the USDA extends its influence worldwide, promoting U.S. agricultural interests and engaging in global markets.

 Significant Events and Financial Indicators